pmjones/daisy/README.md

     chain
         Shows the list of branches in the daisy chain.

-    diff
+    diff [plain]
-        Shows the diff between the current branch in the daisy and the previous one.
-If on the first branch in the daisy chain, shows the diff between the current branch and the root branch.
+        Shows the color diff between the current branch in the daisy chain and the previous branch (numbered or "root").
+Passing 'plain' shows a plain (not color) diff.

 Deletion Commands: